Diabetes 101

 Seven small changes to start reversing type 2 diabetes

-- Swap high fatty proteins like red meat for leaner, more nutrient-dense ones like beans, lentils, and tofu.
-Doing so will reduce the saturated fat in your diet (a high-calorie food) and increase your fiber intake (a key nutrient that helps with weight management).
+2. Swap high-fat proteins like red meat for leaner, more nutrient-dense ones like beans, lentils, and tofu.
+Doing so will reduce saturated fat in your diet (a high-calorie food) and increase your fiber intake (a key nutrient that supports weight management).

-- Try Meatless Mondays as a way to start incorporating more plant-based meals into your diet.
+3. Try Meatless Mondays to start incorporating more plant-based meals into your diet.

-- Think before you drink.
-Avoid sugar-sweetened beverages like soda, Gatorade, sweet teas, etc.
+5. Think before you drink.
+Avoid sugar-sweetened beverages such as soda, Gatorade, and sweet teas.

-- Get moving!
-Not only does exercise help us maintain a healthy body weight but it also stimulates our muscles to take up glucose in the bloodstream helping to improve blood sugar control.
+7. Get moving!
+Not only does exercise help us maintain a healthy body weight, but it also stimulates our muscles to take up glucose in the bloodstream, helping to improve blood sugar control.

 References